- Screen offers extra protection and verification

 - High price tag may put it out of reach for some

 The TREZOR Model-T is a second generation Bitcoin/Altcoin hardware wallet manufactured by SatoshiLabs.
-The TREZOR line debuted in 2014 with the TREZOR One (T-One) and has remained one of the most popular cryptocurrency cold storage solutions to date.
+The TREZOR line debuted in 2014 with the TREZOR One (T-One) and has remained one of the most popular cryptocurrency hardware wallet solutions to date.
 The Trezor Model T supports over 1,800 coins and tokens.

 The footprint of the Model-T is similar to the T-One, with the biggest differentiator being the color touchscreen and lack of physical buttons.
 The Model-T’s firmware (dubbed TREZOR Core) was written from scratch to further optimize security.
 As with the T-One, this hardware wallet is designed to be used safely even on malware infected devices (although this is not recommended).